University of California, Merced: Early years

 In the early 1980s, the Regents of the University of California initiated a formal process to identify a location for a new University of California campus.
 At the time, the San Joaquin Valley stood out as the largest and most densely populated region in the state that lacked a UC presence.
 On May 19, 1988, the UC Regents voted to move forward with a plan to establish a new campus in this region.
-This decision was largely influenced by mounting enrollment pressures across existing campuses and the long term projection of a substantial increase in student demand.
+This decision was largely influenced by mounting enrollment pressures known as "Tidal Wave II" where the children of baby boomers would start to enroll in college increasing demand across the existing campuses.
 In 1989, the Regents further authorized then UC President David P. Gardner to begin the planning process for up to three new campuses to meet these educational demands.
-Attention quickly turned toward California's Central Valley, which, despite its size and significance, had yet to be served by a UC institution.
+Attention quickly turned toward the San Joaquin Valley, which, despite its size and significance, had yet to be served by a UC institution.
+Residents of the region who wanted to attend a UC campus had to travel significant distances to coastal cities or the Sacramento area which in turn contributed to lower rates of educational attainment in the region compared to the rest of the state.

 A wide range of expert consultant teams comprising biologists, engineers, economists, cultural resource analysts, and academic planners were assembled to analyze the eight Preferred sites.
 This phase of the review also included major public forums organized by the UC Site Selection Task Force, held in key cities such as Bakersfield, Fresno, and Modesto.
 Hundreds of stakeholders, including community leaders, local residents, and elected officials, attended these meetings to express their opinions and discuss how the campus would impact their region.
 By 1992, the field was narrowed once more, this time to three final contenders: Fresno, Madera, and Merced.
 However, plans for selecting a final site were temporarily stalled due to economic constraints and statewide budget issues, delaying any progress until 1993.

-Some state lawmakers expressed skepticism toward the project's feasibility: State Senator John Burton derided the proposal as the “biggest boondoggle ever.”
+Some state lawmakers expressed skepticism toward the project's feasibility: State Senator John Burton called the proposal the “biggest boondoggle ever.”
 Additional delays occurred when environmental impact assessments for the Madera and Merced sites were found to be inadequate or incomplete, leading to a new round of reviews.
 Ultimately, on May 19, 1995, the Regents of the University of California made the final decision to locate the new campus in Merced, choosing it over the other two finalist sites in Madera and Fresno.